sago007/TreadMarks/Resources/entities/readme.txt

 Also for all Sprite (and now Mesh) derived classes, setting SizeBias will specify the number of mip-map detail levels _below_ the global maximum that the texture will be sized to.
-Use this to keep low-priority textures at the correct relative size to high-pri textures.  e.g. if most tanks use 512 textures and weapons use 256, then SizeBias should be at least -1 for all weapons, so that when the user selects 256 as a max tex res, the weapons will be sized down to 128.
+Use this to keep low-priority Textures at the correct relative size to high-pri Textures.  e.g. if most tanks use 512 Textures and weapons use 256, then SizeBias should be at least -1 for all weapons, so that when the user selects 256 as a max tex res, the weapons will be sized down to 128.